Skip to content

 How does Botox work?

-Botox and Xeomin both work by temporarily blocking the release of acetylcholine, a neurotransmitter that signals muscles to contract.
+Botox and Leytbo both work by temporarily blocking the release of acetylcholine, a neurotransmitter that signals muscles to contract.
 By relaxing these muscles, Botox treatments soften the appearance of wrinkles caused by repeated facial expressions.